EPC

 Insulation Issues

-Inadequate insulation in walls, roofs, and floors leads to considerable heat loss, which impacts the building's energy efficiency.
+Poor insulation in walls, roofs, and floors results in significant heat loss, reducing the property’s overall energy efficiency.

 Heating Systems